Who This Comparison Is For

 Pros:

-- •Good import capabilities for migration
+- •Good import capabilities and a responsive support team

 Cons: